-UNLV School of Integrated Health Sciences will offer an Occupational Therapy Doctorate degree program beginning summer of 2020.
-The program will have an initial cohort size of 36 students, and comprise 120 credit hours of graduate level classroom, fieldwork, and research learning activities.
+UNLV School of Integrated Health Sciences offers an Occupational Therapy Doctorate degree program.
+The program has a cohort size of 36 students and comprises 120 credit hours of graduate-level classroom, fieldwork, and research learning activities.
 The coursework will be offered during three consecutive semesters each year for three years.
 Students will be eligible to take the National Board for Certification in Occupational Therapy (NBCOT) exam after successfully completing all coursework and fieldwork.

 The Accreditation Council for Occupational Therapy Education of the American Occupational Therapy Association has granted pre-accreditation status to the Occupational Therapy Program at the University of Nevada, Las Vegas.